0xae/smartcontracts/README.md

 can distributed, safe and sofisticated instruments be implemented in

-modern era without much reliance on the tradicional, centralized and
+the modern era of cross border and interplanetary finance.

-financial system.

 keywords
 ===